Scope: Prime Mover Free / Pro version

 sudo service php7.3-fpm reload;sudo service apache2 restart;

-That assumes your PHP version is 7.3, just like illustrated in the above example.
-Replace php7.3-fpm with your actual PHP version (e.g. php7.0-fpm)
+That assumes your PHP version is 7.3, as illustrated in the example above.
+Replace php7.3-fpm with your actual PHP version (e.g., php7.0-fpm)

 Changes needed on php.ini

-Ideally none, since Prime Mover already adjust the runtime PHP timeout by using set_time_limit() and max_execution_time.
+Ideally, none, since Prime Mover already adjusts the runtime PHP timeout by using set_time_limit() and max_execution_time.

-You can adjust memory_limit which is desirable to set it as high as possible to avoid getting any memory errors.
-However Prime Mover will attempt to increase memory settings during runtime just like WordPress does.
+You can adjust memory_limit which is desirable to set as high as possible to avoid memory errors.
+However, Prime Mover will attempt to increase memory settings during runtime just like WordPress does.

-Just in case you really want to customize and test php.ini settings, these are the most important hard core settings if your hosting allows it (e.g. if your server can support 2GB memory or unlimited timeout)
+Just in case you really want to customize and test php.ini settings, these are the most important settings if your hosting allows it (e.g., if your server can support 2GB memory or unlimited timeout)

 upload_max_filesize=256M;